ApiLogicServer/Docs/docs/Behave.md

-# Behave Creates Executable Test Suite, Documentation
+# TL;DR: Executable Test Suite, Documentation

 You can optionally use the Behave test framework to (here is an [Agile Approach for using Behave](../Logic-Tutorial)):